7 New Ways to Motivate Salespeople Through 20 Old Hurdles

 Perhaps this will help:

-In the next release of OMG's suite of Sales Candidate Assessments, Salesperson Evaluations, and Sales Force Evaluations, we will be able to show you exactly what YOU can do to motivate your existing and new salespeople.
-For instance, wouldn't you love to know if a salesperson:
+The latest release of OMG’s suite of Sales Candidate Assessments, Salesperson Evaluations, and Sales Force Evaluations, shows exactly what YOU can do to motivate your existing and new salespeople.
+For instance, wouldn’t you love to know if a salesperson:

 • Loves to win - or hates to lose?
 It's a subtle difference, but you would take a completely different approach to motivate each of these two types of salespeople.